 Managing people and engineering harmonious relationships between employers and employees is an extremely valuable skill sought after by businesses across every major industry.

-Continuing to advance your education in human resources opens up many doors to different types of unique job opportunities:
+Continuing to advance your education in human resources opens up many doors to different career paths in HR:

 - Human Resources Specialist

 - Human Resources Manager